AnyChart/docs.anychart.com/Basic_Charts/Pyramid_Chart.md

 #### Overlapping

-After adjusting content of the pyramid labels some of them moved to prevent overlapping.
+After adjusting the content of the pyramid labels some of them moved to prevent overlapping.
 You can control overlapping using {api:anychart.charts.Pyramid#overlapMode}overlapMode(){api}.
-Code sample below demonstrates setting labels with overlapping allowed.
+The code sample below demonstrates setting labels with overlapping allowed.

 ```
 // allow labels overlapping